chrisweb/chris.lu/README.md

 if the deployment was successfull it will show you a preview image of the homepage, click on that image to visit your deployment

-## vercel analytics

-next you can enable [vercel analytics](https://vercel.com/docs/concepts/analytics/audiences/quickstart) for your project, by visiting your dashboard and then clicking on top on the **analytics** tab

-Note: apparently vercel analytics is GDPR compliant (without cookie banner requirement), read more on their [privacy policy explanation page in the documentation](https://vercel.com/docs/concepts/analytics/privacy)

-after enbabling vercel anayltics for your project you need to add their ([vercel analytics on github](https://github.com/vercel/analytics)) package to your project

-## adding environment variables

-## checking out env variables locally

-Note: when using vercel, you add env variables to the project via the vercel web interface, you don't create local `.env.*` files manually also to check out your env variables (that you have added to the project via the vercel web interface) locally, you use their cli command `vercel env pull`

-Note: if using vercel and also next.js, you don't need to use their cli command vercel dev as next dev does already handle serverless on localhost: <https://vercel.com/blog/vercel-dev>

 ### setting up planetscale account

 planetscale website: <https://planetscale.com/>